mozilla-mobile/webxr-ios/README.md

 ## WARNING: Not a full-featured Browser

 This application is *not* intended to replace a fully featured web browser.
-It is meant only for experimenting with experimenting with WebXR applications on iOS.
+It is meant only for experimenting with WebXR applications on iOS.

 ## Building the app for iOS 11

-Building this app requires XCode 9 (beta 6 or newer) and an iPhone or iPad running at least iOS 11.
+Building this app requires Xcode 9 (beta 6 or newer) and an iPhone or iPad running at least iOS 11.

+This app uses Carthage as a dependency manager.
+Follow the [Carthage installation instructions here](https://github.com/Carthage/Carthage#installing-carthage).

-Before opening XCode, update cocoapods by running:
+Before opening Xcode, navigate to the project folder in Terminal and update dependencies using Carthage by running:

 	cd webxr-ios
-	pod repo update
+	carthage update
-	pod install

-Then use XCode to open webxr-ios/XRViewer.xcworkspace (not the project file) so that you get the cocoapods.
+Then use Xcode to open: webxr-ios/XRViewer.xcodeproj

 The app will only build if your build target is an iOS 11 *device*, not the simulator.
 The symptom of this is a missing `CVMetalTextureRef` reference.